 An assessment of the potential visual receptors through the use of landscape profiles coupled with on-site verification was undertaken.
 The visual receptors in the area are of medium to low sensitivity.
-The assessment finds that the overall visual impact of the proposed Project2 of the Visserspan PV facility holds a low overall visual impact.
-For this reason no mitigation measures are required.
+The assessment finds that the overall visual impact of the proposed Project 4 of the Visserspan PV facility holds a low overall visual impact.

-Due to the fact that a number of PV facilities have been approved to the south of Project 2, the project does contribute to the cumulative impact specifically to spatial crowding.
-The pro rate contribution to the overall number of approved projects is however low although Project 1 and Project 2 combined increase the pro rata contribution.
+Due to the fact that a number of PV facilities have been approved to the south of Project 4, the project does contribute to the cumulative impact specifically to spatial crowding.
+The pro rate contribution to the overall number of approved projects is however low although Projects 1, 2, 3 and 4 combined increase the pro rata contribution.
 Since no thresholds has been determined on a regional level it is not appropriate to assess the impact on landscape change.